 Solution.
 (1) You need to clean and disinfect the coil with a foaming disinfectant.
 (2) If the coil is damaged, you will need to replace it with a new one.
 (3) Ensure you regularly clean your AC unit and replace any worn-out or damaged parts.

 Blocked or Clogged Register

-It means that they won’t be able to cool down your home effectively.
+It means they won’t be able to cool down your home effectively.
 It’s also possible that your ductwork could be damaged or improperly insulated.

-Your thermostat tells your AC when to turn on and when to stop running, so if it isn’t working properly, your AC won’t either.
+Your thermostat tells your AC when to turn on and stop running, so if it isn’t working properly, your AC won’t either.
 In addition, thermostats can become inaccurate over time, significantly if they are affected by excessive heat.

 If the fan setting is fixed to on” instead of “auto,” this may be why your AC unit is not blowing cold air.
 If changing the settings does not settle the problem, you should check if the system needs recharging.